Docket Entries Since Last Update

 Some states impose additional religious accommodation requirements on employers.
 See State Comparison Chart: Religious Discrimination.

+Despite safety precautions, some workers may have safety concerns about returning to their worksite.
 The Occupational Health and Safety Act allows employees to refuse to come to work if they believe they are in imminent danger.
 Under the act, imminent danger is, “…any conditions or practices in any place of employment which are such that a danger exists which can reasonably be expected to cause death or serious physical harm immediately or before the imminence of such danger can be eliminated through the enforcement procedures otherwise provided by this Act.”

 Employers are not required to accommodate an employee's political belief and can discipline or terminate an employee who refuses to comply with social/physical distancing, health screening, or other health and safety policies.
 Private employers are not government actors and are not required to guarantee free speech for their employees.
 Just as employers can discipline or terminate employees for refusing to comply with harassment policies, they can discipline or terminate employees who refuse to comply with health and safety policies.